 Existing anchors in this area include, but are not limited to Kingston City Hall, Kingston Hospital, Kingston High School, Broadway Medical Center Building, YMCA and the Andy Murphy Neighborhood Center.
 These institutions are not only major civic, educational, medical and recreational centers; but they are also major employers for residents in the City and the surrounding region.
 Their employees support local restaurants and service establishments.
-It is an explicit policy of the City to support the ongoing viability of at least one, but preferably both existing hospitals, which are critical to the health and safety of City residents.

 It is thus important to create a physical environment that encourages workers to venture out during their breaks to walk along Broadway and frequent business establishments.

 The attractiveness of this area could be improved with some public sector investments.
 For example, the creation of pocket parks could provide residents and workers with green space where they could enjoy a brief respite during their lunch hour.
 Amenities for bicyclists: such as bike racks, designated bike lanes, or bike trails would help to make this area of the City more appealing for employees, employers and students.